unik-name/help-unikname/docs/3-unikname-connect/integration-technology/oauth2.0-openidconnect/README.md

 title: "Integrate Unikname Connect with Auth2.0 or OpenID Connect"
 ---

-# Integrating Unikname with Auth2.0 or OpenID
+# Integrating Unikname with Auth2.0 or OpenID Connect

 <hpicture noshadow>![OAuth2.0 / OpenID Connect](./oauth2.0-openidconnect-logo-full.png)</hpicture>

 <br/>

-<brand name="UNC"/> can be easily integrated with any website using Auth2.0 or OpenID Connect Authorization protocol.
+<brand name="UNC"/> can be easily integrated with any website using Auth2.0 or OpenID Connect Authorization protocols.

-Here under you will see how to setup your Auth0 account to use Unikname Connect.

 **Table of Content**